AntonioND/ucity/readme.md

 It is developed using BGB (http://bgb.bircd.org/), and is tested on hardware every once in a while.

+NOTE: I'm looking for a good pixel artist to help me with the game graphics.
+If you are interested please contact me at my email (antonio_nd@outlook.com).

 General to do list:
 - Budget screen
 - Minimap screen (with different maps)